 explorer($str); // throws TypeError

-Let’s take an example to illustrate the same way in the Interface as well.
+Let’s take an example to illustrate the same concept within an interface as well.

 <?php